Home Accidents, Deaths and Injuries: Statistics and Facts

 Causes of Deaths in Homes by State

 Poisoning was the leading cause of home deaths in most states.
 West Virginia reported the highest poisoning-related death rate at 78, followed by Alaska (50) and Tennessee (50).
-Substance misuse and hazardous material exposure drive these elevated rates.
+Substance misuse and hazardous material exposure account for those states' high rates.

-Falls were also a major cause.
-Wisconsin had the highest fall-related death rate at 33, while Alabama had the lowest at six.
+Wisconsin had the highest fall-related death rate at 33 per 100,000.
+Alabama had the lowest at six.

-Choking caused notable fatalities in several states.
-Massachusetts, Pennsylvania, Hawaii, Alaska and Mississippi had the highest choking death rate at three, while Maine and Wyoming reported no choking-related deaths in 2023.
+Choking accounted for a death rate of three per 100,000 in Massachusetts, Pennsylvania, Hawaii, Alaska and Mississippi.
+Maine and Wyoming reported no choking-related deaths in 2023.

 Home Death and Injury FAQ